vulkano-rs/vulkano-www/content/guide/introduction/introduction.md

-# Disclaimer: Part of this guide is outdated.

-It is suggested that you view the repo's examples instead.
-You can find those [here](https://github.com/vulkano-rs/vulkano/tree/master/examples).
-To view the current release's examples you'll need to switch to a version tag.
-On the branch dropdown click the tags tab.
-There you'll find all released versions. master will contain examples that are updated continiously to match changes that are unreleased.
-You should only use the master branch if you using vulkano as a git dependency.

 # Introduction

 Welcome to the vulkano guide!

-This guide will cover the basics of Vulkan and vulkano, and will help you getting started with interfacing with a GPU.
+This guide will cover the basics of Vulkan and vulkano, and will help you get started with interfacing with a GPU.

 It will teach you the basics of graphics programming in the sense that you will know how to draw objects on the screen.
-However this guide doesn't cover actual graphics programming techniques, such as loading a 3D model or adding realistic lighting to a scene.
+However, this guide doesn't cover actual graphics programming techniques, such as loading a 3D model or adding realistic lighting to a scene.
+At this point, the examples in the guide are very basic, but we will be adding more comprehensive tutorials in the future.

 We will assume that you are familiar with the Rust programming language.
 If you are not, you should definitely [learn it first](https://www.rust-lang.org/documentation.html)!

+An excellent way to learn is to read examples.
+On top of this guide, you should familiarize yourself with [vulkano examples](https://github.com/vulkano-rs/vulkano/tree/master/examples).
+To view the current release's examples you'll need to switch to a version tag.
+On the branch dropdown click the tags tab.
+There you'll find all released versions.
+Master branch will contain examples that are updated continuously to match changes that are unreleased.
+You should only use the master branch if you are using vulkano as a git dependency.

+To contribute to this guide, you can create a pull request at [vulkano-www](https://github.com/vulkano-rs/vulkano-www) repository.

 ## Quick glossary